glimmerveen/fork-test/README.md

 It appears that the issue is caused by the logic of Surefire in the fork and Pax Exam logic the start forked test containers both reading from `System.in` simultaniously.
 This results in the Pax Exam logic reading (parts of) commands on `System.in` intended for the Surefire logic.
 As the Surefire logic terminates its `CommandReader` Thread when an invalid message is received, it no longer listens for commands and only the forkedProcessExitTimeoutInSeconds of Surefire is then able to terminate the Surefire fork.

-The purpose of this project is to demonstrate the issue reported at PAX Exam: https://ops4j1.jira.com/browse/PAXEXAM-920
+The purpose of this project is to demonstrate the issue reported at PAX Exam as https://ops4j1.jira.com/browse/PAXEXAM-920 and to report it to Surefire as https://issues.apache.org/jira/browse/SUREFIRE-1574